lreshwan/projects/AvlTree and BST Tree/README.md

-Creation of an AVL tree object done from scratch.
+Creation of an BST Tree and then and AVL tree object based upon that done from scratch.